Flamur-cmd/HW-2/README.md

-Alicia Persad, Abdullah Al Iman, Flamur Kukaj
-Fair & Unfair Die Experiment
+Alicia Persad, Abdullah Al Iman, Flamur Kukaj and Marvin Fair & Unfair Die Experiment

 Possible Protocol 1 (PP1): roll once; if get 6 then conclude the dice is not fair; if roll any other number then conclude it is fair.
 Analyze PP1: